fhamborg/news-please/README.md

 For bug reports, we ask you to use the Bug report template.
 Make sure you're using the latest version of news-please, since we cannot give support for older versions.
 Unfortunately, we cannot give support for issues or questions sent by email.

 ### Donation
 If news-please is useful to you, please consider [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XX272QZV9A2FN&source=url).
-Your donation will directly support the work on news-please, e.g., in the form of coffee.
+Your donation will directly support the work on news-please (coffee!).

 ## Acknowledgements
 This project would not have been possible without the contributions of the following students (ordered alphabetically):